UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 The `^` operator for exponentiation uses the `llvm.pow.f64` intrinsic to perform the exponentiation as efficiently as the back-end generator can.

-### Top Level Expression
-Top level expressions in Kaleidoscope are transformed into an anonymous function definition by the AstBuilder.
-Since this chapter is focused on generating the IR module there isn't any special handling needed for a top level expression.
-They are simply just another function definition.

 ## Examples